 You don’t have to bring your hibiscus plant indoors if you don’t want to.
 However, it’s interesting to know that many people choose to do so.

-If you want the hibiscus plant to continue flowering, then it’ll be helpful to add a bit of acidic potting mix to the soil.
+If you want the hibiscus to continue flowering, it’ll be helpful to add a bit of acidic potting mix to the soil.
 This can make it more likely that you’ll see blooms despite the transplant shock.